Migrating from Smart Proxy Manager to Zyte API#

 You cannot use your Smart Proxy Manager API key for Zyte API, you need to get a separate API key to use Zyte API.

-For example, this is a basic request using Smart Proxy Manager:
+The following example shows a basic request using Smart Proxy Manager:

 using System.Net;